-This guide will walk you through before, during and after spine surgery.
+This guide, in combination with the Apifix Mid C-System Patient Guide provided to you, will walk you through before, during and after spine surgery.
 Words that are bolded throughout the book are defined at the end in the glossary.
 These are words that you may hear a lot, but may not know what they mean.